rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 ## How to request a feature or enhacement

-If there is a new feature or enhacement that you would like to be added to the examples, feel free to open an issue in this repository and we will take a look of your issue as soon as possible.
-Please, do not forget to use a title and clear description about your feature or enhacement you would like us to include.
+If there is a new feature or enhancement that you would like to add to this repository, feel free to open an issue and we will take a look at it as soon as possible.
+Please, do not forget to use a clear title and description about your feature or enhancement that you would like us to include.

 ## How to submit a change